Updated August 24, 2023

 The next type of graph we are going to discuss is called a line graph.
 This type of graph is used when we need to visualize data like an increasing or decreasing series over a period.
-This is an excellent graph in Excel to use for representing trends and as well as to compare performance.
-For example, if we wanted to see how the current raise compares to the last raise for different people in the earlier examples, we would get something like this:
+This is an excellent graph in Excel to use for representing trends and comparing performance.
+For example, if we wanted to see how the current rise compares to the last raise for different people in the earlier examples, we would get something like this:

 We can see that Rohit is the only one whose pay raise has increased while other’s pay raise percentages have remained constant over the last year.
-We have different types of line graphs or line graphs available for use in excel, such as stacked lines, 100% stacked lines.
+We have different line graphs or line graphs available for use in excel, such as stacked lines and 100% stacked lines.

 Stacked lines like stacked columns are used to represent percentages instead of the actual values.

 4. The Area Graph

 The area graph is available within the line graph menu.
-This is used for the same purpose as the line graph, which is visualizing trends and comparing data.
+This is used for the same purpose as the line graph, which visualises trends and compares data.
 In this example, we represent the relationship between the number of datasets worked on by an analyst and the number of hours they worked.

-The stacked are graph on the right is used for drawing attention to the difference in magnitude of two categories and displays the values as percentages.
+The stacked area graph on the right is used for drawing attention to the difference in magnitude of two categories and displays the values as percentages.

 5. The Scatter Graph

 The Scatter graph is a simple representation of data points in Excel.
 It is used when we need to compare at least two sets of data with a limited number of data points.

 There are many more types of graphs available in Excel, such as Hierarchy graph, Radar graph, Waterfall graph and Combo graphs which are combinations of two or more graphs.
 All these are used based on specific conditions fulfilled by the data, such as the type of data, the number of data points etc.